JessTaDa/BountyMarket/Design_Pattern_Decisions.md

 ### Prevent re-entrancy
 Steps have been taken to prevent re-entrancy in the contract.
 Use of address.transfer() instead of address.send() The contract makes use of ```.address.transfer()``` in the contract function ```approveAndTransfer``` instead of ```address.send()```.
 This is a safer way of implementing transactions.

+## Further Future features
+### Automatic app refresh
+Currently users of the Dapp are required to manually refresh the page in the browser when changing between accounts in Metamask.
+A future feature would be to make this refresh automatic when a change in accounts has been detected.

+### Displaying empty bounty cards
+Currently empty bounty cards are displayed when the user clicks on the 'Display All Bounties' button.
+A future feature would be to map through the length of bounties[] and only display bounties that have been created by users of the Dapp.